Anténor Firmin: Work

 Anténor Firmin's major work, De l’égalité des races humaines (anthropologie positive) was published in Paris in 1885.
 Its importance was unrecognized for several decades.
 The recovered text was translated by Haitian scholar Asselin Charles and published in English as The Equality of the Human Races (Positivist Anthropology) in 2000, 115 years after its original publication.
 The text has been since been re-evaluated alongside foundational works in the field of anthropology published in the same era.

-Firmin pioneered the integration of race and physical anthropology and may be the first Black anthropologist.
+Firmin pioneered the integration of race and physical anthropology and is the first Black anthropologist.
 His work was recognized not only in Haiti but also among African scholars as an early work of négritude.
-He influenced Jean Price-Mars, the founder of Haitian ethnology and on American anthropologist Melville Herskovits.
+He influenced Jean Price-Mars, the founder of Haitian ethnology and American anthropologists Melville Herskovits and Franz Boas.

 Following the ideas of Auguste Comte, Firmin was a stark positivist who believed that the empiricism used to study humanity was a counter to the speculative philosophical theories about the inequalities of races.
 Firmin sought to redefine the science of anthropology in his work.
 He critiqued certain conventionally-held aspects of anthropology, such as craniometry and racialist interpretations of human physical data.
 He was the first to point out how racial typologies failed to account for the successes of those of mixed race as well as one of the first to state an accurate scientific basis for skin pigmentation.